Japan raises concerns over Pacific’s debt to China

-WELLINGTON, New Zealand (AP) — Japan’s foreign minister has raised concerns about the high levels of debt accrued by some Pacific Island nations and says it wants to help resolve the problem.
+WELLINGTON, New Zealand (AP) — Japan’s foreign minister raised concerns Monday about the high levels of debt accrued by some Pacific Island nations and said his country wants to help resolve the problem.

 Some observers have become alarmed at the growth in Chinese lending in the Pacific and worry that small countries such as Tonga and Vanuatu are becoming beholden to China because of their high debt levels.

 Kono didn’t mention China specifically in his comments.
+But he said the Pacific region was important in a strategic sense to both Japan and New Zealand.

 Most Read Business Stories